frankiearzu/DSMTools/DSM Forward Programming/Docs/DSM Fwd Prog Protocol.md

     -->DSM_send(0x18, 0x06, int16_MSB(valId), int16_LSB(valId), int16_MSB(value), int16_LSB(value))

 ## DSM_validateMenuValue(valId)
 Validates the value identified as `valId`.
-The RX can response an Update value if the value is not valid and needs to be corrected.
+The RX can response an Menu value message if the value is not valid and needs to be corrected.

 |4|5|6|7|8|9|10
 |--|--|--|--|--|--|--